Alpha Draco: Operational history

 three test launches of the Alpha Draco vehicle were conducted during 1959.
 The initial flight, on February 16, was successful; the second flight, one month later, also fulfilled its test goals.
 The final launch of the Alpha Draco on April 30, however, suffered a flight-control failure and was destroyed by range safety command.
 With the expenditure of the third and final vehicle, the program was concluded, the project's cost having come to a total of approximately $5 million USD ($ million today).

 The program demonstrated that the vehicle was able to generate lift/drag ratio of 3.5 to 1, allowing it to greatly extend its range; it was also the first missile to achieve hypersonic flight inside of an atmosphere.
-Although this was not put to immediate use, the tests provided valuable data that was used for later programs like the Boost Glide Reentry Vehicle and the ASSET and PRIME programs.
+Although this was not put to immediate use, the tests provided valuable data that was used for later programs like the Boost Glide Reentry Vehicle and the ASSET and X-23 PRIME programs.
 Better understanding of the hypersonic lift process also led to the lifting body designs of the 1960s.
 McDonnell Aircraft proposed a development of the Alpha Draco concept for the USAF requirement that evolved into the Minuteman missile program, but the boost-glide concept was considered too immature for operational development.

 To be on the safe side, Minuteman silos were built deeper than required in case a boost-glide weapon would be fitted in the future.
 Although this never came to be, the extra depth proved invaluable as it allowed the missile to grow in length to the Minuteman III design without having to build new silos.